There’s no denying it: it’s been a WEIRD few years for movies.

 Raya and the Last Dragon used a slightly different method.
 The film was released on Disney+ through Premier Access for $30, like Mulan, but was also released on the same day in theaters.
-Starting June 4th, the film will be available for free for all Disney+ subscribers.
+In June 2021, the film became available for free for all Disney+ subscribers.

-Disney has also just announced that Pixar’s Luca will be released for FREE on Disney+ later this year (the film was originally set to be released in theaters), and Cruella will release in theaters and on Disney+ in May (it was originally just set to be released in theaters).
+Disney also announced that Pixar’s Luca would be released for FREE on Disney+ (the film was originally set to be released in theaters), and Cruella released on Disney+ in May 2021 (it was originally just set to be released in theaters).

 So, how does Disney decide which films get what treatment?
 Why didn’t Soul get a pushed-back release date to theaters?
-Why is Black Widow getting the Disney+ and theatrical release treatment?
+Why did Black Widow get the Disney+ and theatrical release treatment?
 And WHAT is the deciding factor for what goes to Premier Access?
 Are they playing favorites?